-If lifesavers spot a shark, they will sound a siren or ring a bell, put up the red and white flag and tell you to leave the water immediately.
+If lifesavers spot a shark, they will sound a siren or ring a bell, put up the red flag and tell you to leave the water immediately.
 Always follow their instructions quickly.

 Shark hotline: Report out-of-place shark control equipment, entangled marine life (24 hours)

 Our Clubs & Beaches

 Explore Queensland’s world-famous beaches and visit the life saving clubs that patrol them to keep the public safe.